GoogleCloudPlatform/gke-poc-toolkit/docs/CLUSTERS.md

 ## Before you begin

 The scripts provided in this repository require a baseline set of information, including the GCP Region, Zone and Project to be used when creating the GKE cluster.
-A template environment variables file is included in the root of this repository.
-The section below outlines the required and optional variable information, including default values
+A template configuration file is included in the root of this repository.
+The section below outlines the required and optional configuration values, including default values

 ## GKE Cluster Creation Variables